Elektra (character): Activities as an adult

-Hugo Natchios eventually served as a Greek ambassador to the United States.
-Nineteen-year-old Elektra attended Columbia University in New York City.
+Hugo Natchios eventually serves as a Greek ambassador to the United States.
+Nineteen-year-old Elektra attends Columbia University in New York City.
 There, Elektra began dating classmate Matt Murdock.
 A year later, Elektra and her father were kidnapped by terrorists.
-A rescue attempt by Matt went wrong, and Hugo Natchios was gunned down.
+A rescue attempt by Matt went wrong, and Hugo was gunned down.
 Elektra lost faith and hope.
-She quit Columbia and returned to China to study martial arts.
-Stick, a member of the benevolent organization called the Chaste, recognized the darkness in her soul and attempted to train her himself, but she ultimately sided with the Hand, a sect of mystical ninja who trained her as an assassin.
-She later broke away from them and became an independent agent, and in this role she again encountered Matt Murdock, who was now active as Daredevil.
-She defeated Daredevil in her mission to kill the criminal Alarich Wallenquist.
-However, she failed her assignment, and Daredevil had to save her from being killed by Eric Slaughter, revealing his secret identity to her in the process.
-Although the pair worked together to fight the Hand, they also came into conflict frequently.
+She quit Columbia and flees to China to study martial arts.
+Stick, a member of the benevolent Chaste organization, attempts to train her himself.
+She ultimately sided with the Hand, a sect of mystical ninja who trained her as an assassin.
+She later broke away from them and became an independent agent, and in this role she encountered Daredevil.
+Although the pair worked together to fight the Hand, they also came into conflict.

 Elektra later battled the Hand alongside Daredevil and Gladiator.
 She then battled Kirigi.

-She soon became the chief assassin in the employ of New York City's premier crime lord, the Kingpin.
+She soon became the chief assassin in the employ of the Kingpin, New York City's premier crime lord.
 She attempted to kill Daredevil after he tried to stop her from terrorizing Ben Urich.
-The Kingpin then assigned her to kill Matt Murdock's partner, Franklin "Foggy" Nelson.
+The Kingpin then assigned her to kill Franklin "Foggy" Nelson, Matt's partner.
 When Nelson recognized Elektra as Matt's college girlfriend, she was unable to kill him.

 Elektra was fatally stabbed by Bullseye with one of her own sai in a battle over which of them would be the Kingpin's assassin.
-Elektra managed to crawl to Daredevil's house before dying in his arms as Bullseye watched the two, hidden among a crowd that had gathered to see what was going on.
+Elektra managed to crawl to Daredevil's house before dying in his arms.
 Later, members of The Hand stole her body and attempted to resurrect her.
 Daredevil, with the assistance of Stone, a member of Stick's order, intervened, defeating The Hand ninja.
 Daredevil then tried to revive Elektra himself.
 Although his attempt failed, it did have the effect of purifying Elektra's soul.
 Elektra's body subsequently disappeared, as did Stone.

+Later, Elektra was found to have been resurrected by Stone and residing upon the Chaste mountain, where she claimed to have found peace.
+It was revealed that when Elektra was resurrected, the evil aspect of her soul had physically split apart from her and had been placed in its own body by the Snakeroot (a part of The Hand), as a consequence of the ritual performed by Daredevil.
+Her darker half called itself Erynys (/ɪˈrɪnɪs/).
+Erynys was tasked to get the About Face Virus for the Snakeroot so that the merger of the corpse and Elektra's essence would become permanent, allowing them complete control over an obedient version of the assassin.
+Confronted by Daredevil, Stone and Elektra, the Snakeroot fought back in a gruelling battle over the virus.
+Eventually, Erynys was killed, thus returning the dark side to Elektra's soul.